iapyeh/GGeditor/README.rst

 * Only text is allowed in a list item.
 Text with hyperlink is fine.

    * But image, table in a list item is not supported.
 If it does, it will be interpreted as outside the list.

+* Image subfolder naming limitation.

+   * If there is an image in a Google Docs document which is binding to README.rst, when committing to the Github, that image will be put into a subfolder named “README”.
+Which means if there is a file named “README” in the same folder of README.rst, confliction would happen.